Neuroimmunology

 Anemia, infection, vitamin deficiencies, and thyroid abnormalities should be ruled out with appropriate laboratory testing when appropriate.
 Medications with known side effects of hypersomnolence should be identified and minimized, if possible.

 If fatigue persists after ruling out/addressing other treatable conditions, quantification of its severity may be useful to track treatment progress.
 Many instruments for quantification are available, including scales designed specifically for persons with multiple sclerosis.
-Two of the most widely used scales include Krupp’s Fatigue Severity Scale (FSS) (35) and the Modified Fatigue Impact Scale (MFIS), which was derived from the Fatigue Impact Scale (18).
+Two of the most widely used scales include Krupp’s Fatigue Severity Scale (FSS) (39) and the Modified Fatigue Impact Scale (MFIS), which was derived from the Fatigue Impact Scale (21).
 Both scales correlate well with each other, have shown acceptable consistency and reliability, and can be easily administered in the clinic.
-The FSS consists of 9 items based on a Likert scale (range 1 to 7).
+The FSS consists of nine items based on a Likert scale (range 1 to 7).
 A score of 36 or more suggests fatigue.
 The MFIS contains 21 items on a Likert scale (range 0 to 4) that cover the physical, cognitive, and psychosocial aspects of fatigue; a general score is obtained by totaling these items.
 A score of 38 or more suggests fatigue.

 Other central nervous system stimulants frequently considered for the treatment of fatigue include methylphenidate and dextroamphetamine.
 Methylphenidate is a stimulant that is FDA-indicated for attention deficit hyperactivity disorder.
 Dextroamphetamine is FDA-approved for the treatment of attention deficit hyperactivity disorder and narcolepsy.
 Although both drugs improve objective and subjective sleepiness in patients with narcolepsy, studies regarding their use for multiple sclerosis-related fatigue are lacking.
-Moreover, several serious side effects (including tolerance and psychological dependence) and multiple contraindications including cardiovascular disease, hypertension, history of drug dependence or alcoholism, and concomitant monoamine oxidase inhibitor administration often preclude their use.
-As with pemoline, treatment with these and other central nervous system stimulants should not be considered unless other agents are ineffective, and should be used with caution and close supervision.
+Moreover, several serious side effects (including tolerance and psychological dependence) and multiple contraindications, including cardiovascular disease, hypertension, history of drug dependence or alcoholism, and concomitant monoamine oxidase inhibitor administration, often preclude their use.
+As with pemoline, treatment with these and other central nervous system stimulants should not be considered unless other agents are ineffective and should be used with caution and close supervision.

 Several other nonstimulant agents have also been studied.
-4-Aminopyridine is a voltage-dependent potassium channel blocker used to treat motor fatigue (21).
-This was initially looked at in smaller studies with variable endpoints showed suggested benefit but precluded firm conclusions regarding its efficacy in the treatment of generalized multiple sclerosis-related fatigue, but a more recent randomized, placebo-controlled trial looking into effects on cognition and fatigue was positive as well (09).
+4-Aminopyridine is a voltage-dependent potassium channel blocker used to treat motor fatigue (25).
+This was initially looked at in smaller studies with variable endpoints that showed suggested benefit but precluded firm conclusions regarding its efficacy in the treatment of generalized multiple sclerosis-related fatigue, but a more recent randomized, placebo-controlled trial looking into effects on cognition and fatigue was positive as well (10).
 Aspirin has also been studied for its effects on multiple sclerosis-related fatigue.
-In a small randomized crossover trial of aspirin (1300 mg/day) versus placebo, subjects reported an improvement in the primary efficacy measure (MFIS score) with aspirin (71).
+In a small randomized crossover trial of aspirin (1300 mg/day) versus placebo, subjects reported an improvement in the primary efficacy measure (MFIS score) with aspirin (76).
 This study had several limitations, however.
 Other fatigue scales used in the study including the FSS (the primary measure used to screen for trial eligibility) did not reflect this benefit.
-A randomized placebo-controlled crossover study of American ginseng also failed to show any significant benefit in fatigue as measured by the FSS and MFIS, although a significant improvement in the Real-Time Digital Fatigue Score (RDFS)--a novel measurement of real-time fatigue that has been shown by the investigators to correlate with the FSS and MFIS--was noted (31).
-A randomized placebo-controlled trial of CoQ10 supplementation (500 mg/day) improved fatigue and depression in patients with multiple sclerosis (59).
+A randomized placebo-controlled crossover study of American ginseng also failed to show any significant benefit in fatigue as measured by the FSS and MFIS, although a significant improvement in the Real-Time Digital Fatigue Score (RDFS)--a novel measurement of real-time fatigue that has been shown by the investigators to correlate with the FSS and MFIS--was noted (35).
+A randomized placebo-controlled trial of CoQ10 supplementation (500 mg/day) improved fatigue and depression in patients with multiple sclerosis (63).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.